jeremyButtler/bioTools/README.md

       q-scores, and coordinates
     - also supports read soft mask removal
     - samtools view nock off, with an odd twist
+    - works on linux and plan9
   - alnNeelde (find-co--infections/alnSeq/fluDI):
     - needleman alignment with gap extension penalties
     - needlemans are a dime a dozen.
 This one rivals biopythons pairwise alignmer for memory and might even be faster (the alnSeq needleman python lib was).
+    - works on linux and plan9
   - alnWater (find-co--infecitons/alnSeq/fluDI):
     - waterman alignment with gap extension penalties
     - slower than striped watermans
     - watermans are a dime a dozen
+    - works on linux and plan9
   - memwater (alnSeq/freezeTB):
     - waterman alignment with gap extension penalties
     - only returns score and alignment coordinates, but also uses less memory
     - watermans are a dime a dozen
+    - works on linux and plan9
   - primFind (fluDI/freezeTB):
     - find primers in sequence(s)
     - emboss primer finder program nock off (forgot name)
+    - works on linux and plan9
   - seqById (fqGetIds/find-co--infections):
     - extract sequences by read id from sam files and fastq files
     - seqkit grep nock off, without regular expressions and no fasta file support
+    - works on linux and plan9
   - tbCon (freezeTB):
     - reference based majority consensus that saves the cosensus as a sam file (convert cigar to eqx cigar